TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Results

 \section{Results}

-To demonstrate TsLLM's unique capabilities at the intersection of time series analysis and natural language understanding, we evaluate it across diverse tasks ranging from those requiring language integration (question-answering, contextual forecasting) to traditional time series benchmarks (classification, anomaly detection).
+To demonstrate TsLLM's unique capabilities at the intersection of time series analysis and natural language understanding, we evaluate it primarily on time series tasks that require language integration (question-answering, contextual forecasting).
+We provide additional results on traditional time series tasks (classification, forecasting, anomaly detection) in Appendix \ref{sec:appendix:results} to establish that it can achieve competitive performance with specialized models on these types of tasks even if it does not outright beat them.
 This evaluation strategy reflects our aims: while we show competitive performance on traditional tasks, our primary focus is demonstrating capabilities that existing approaches cannot provide.
-We prioritize evaluation on time series question-answering, where TsLLM's ability to combine temporal reasoning with domain knowledge is most evident.
-We also assess performance on traditional benchmarks to establish that augmenting an LLM with time series perception maintains competitive numerical analysis capabilities.
-The datasets span diverse domains including healthcare, finance, and industrial applications, with detailed anomaly detection results presented in Table \ref{tab:anomaly_msl} in the Appendix.